navpil/gupai/docs/Readme.md

 Similar to TianJiu, but 32x2 tiles, many other additional rules.

-## PaiGow and friends

-This can be done as the last game, since it is not so difficult and it's actually popular.
+## Gambling games

+All the following games have one player designated as a banker.
-Banker in all of the further games moves around a circle.
+Banker in all the games moves around a circle.
 All the games use the Modulo 10 rule for hand evaluation.
+In all the games, except for Kol-ye-si, [4:2] and [2:1] (two tiles which form a Supreme pair) tiles are "wild" in sense that both of them can cost 3 or 6 points in the Module 10 rule.
+Kol-ye-si is a Korean game and, according to Culin, Koreans use different Military pairs and "Supreme pair" is not a thing there.

 ### PaiGow 牌九 (Tile-nine)